caferdg/network-config/README.md

 # Network configuration

 ## About
 Python script that generates Cisco routers' startup-config files according to network intents described in a JSON file.
+Useful in a network where you have several autonomous systems with different relationships (customers, peers, providers), different IGP (OSPF, RIP).

 ## Features
  - BGP, OSPFv3, RIPng